 Levocetirizine is the R-enantiomer of cetirizine.
-Small occasional doses of levocetirizine are probably acceptable during breastfeeding.
-Larger doses or more prolonged use may cause drowsiness and other effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
-The British Society for Allergy and Clinical Immunology recommends cetirizine, the racemic form of the drug, at its lowest dose as a preferred choice if an antihistamine is required during breastfeeding.
+Based on limited information from cetirizine and levocetirizine, levocetirizine appears to be acceptable during breastfeeding.[1,2] Larger doses or more prolonged use may cause drowsiness and other effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
+International guidelines recommend cetirizine, the racemic form of the drug, as an acceptable choice if an antihistamine is required during breastfeeding.[3,4]

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Relevant published information on levocetirizine was not found as of the revision date.
 In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines, and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.

 Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.[6,7] However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.
 Whether lower oral doses of levocetirizine have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 Wilkerson H, Datta P, Rewers-Felkins K, et al. Maternal transfer of cetirizine into human milk.
 J Hum Lact.
 2021;37:135–8.
 [PubMed: 32853084]